grafana/grafana/docs/sources/permissions/datasource_permissions.md

 > Datasource Permissions is only available in Grafana Enterprise.
 Read more about [Grafana Enterprise]({{< relref "enterprise/index.md" >}}).

 Datasource permissions allows you to restrict access for users to query a datasource.
-For each datasource there is a permission page that makes it possible to enable permissions and add restrict query permissions to specific **Users** and **Teams**.
+For each datasource there is a permission page that makes it possible to enable permissions and restrict query permissions to specific **Users** and **Teams**.

 ## Restricting Access - Enable Permissions